 The needles make contact with lines of energy.
 For the practitioner, this contact feels like a fish gently tugging on a line.
 Patients often report a similar, painless tug.
 It’s helpful for you to report this experience, as well as any additional sensations, from a tiny tap or pinch to a dull soreness, as these sensations can further help your practitioner diagnose energy blocks and flows.
 Patients are generally surprised by the gentleness of insertion, but needles that cause discomfort can be adjusted or removed at any time.

 Once the needles have been placed, you will rest comfortably for 15-20 minutes.
 We will offer soothing music and can adjust the volume to your liking.
 To promote the body’s healing, it’s helpful to refrain from talking or reading during this time.
 Most patients experience a deep sense of restfulness and well-being.
 It’s not uncommon to fall asleep, and in fact, a short nap is beneficial to the flow of qi.

-When your session is complete, we will gently remove and dispose of the needles.
+When your acupuncture therapy is complete, we will gently remove and dispose of the needles.
 We may check your pulse and ask how you are feeling in order to evaluate the body’s response to treatment.
 In the hours following treatment, most patients experience continued relaxation and peacefulness.
 Depending on your condition, you may notice total or partial relief from pain or discomfort.
 Generally, this relief lasts longer with each successive treatment.